- Meet C|M|LAW

 The Information Services department provides C|M|Law journals shelf space for materials obtained from the Law Library, CSU Michael Schwartz Library, OhioLINK, and Interlibrary Loan.
 These shelves help keep materials for cite checking centrally located, so all editors and staff members have easy access to needed resources.

 Journal shelves are located in the Reserve area behind the Information Services Desk.
 Journal members are welcome to come back and peruse materials on their journal shelf at any time.
-Materials from the journal shelves can also be checked out to individuals for a brief circulation period.
+Materials from the journal shelves can also be checked out to individuals for a brief circulation period but must remain in the law library.

 For more information on journal Reserve shelves, contact Jon Elias (216-687-2483; firstname.lastname@example.org).